kraflab/dsda-doom/README.md

 - Use `-export_ghost ghost` to write a ghost file (`.gst`).
 - Use `-import_ghost ghost_a ghost_b ...` to import ghost files (`.gst`).
 - Use `-tas` to disable strict mode.

+### Changes
+- Smart Totals renamed to Max Totals and fixed to show kill constraint for max.

 ### New Settings
 - Strict Mode: disable TAS options while recording, unless using `-tas`.